kurniawano/ictpsp.github.io/_Learning_Objectives/overview.md

 * create a new substring from a string using slice operator
 * explain that string is immutable
 * check if a substring is in a string
+* Use formatted string literal to display formatted string with data

 ## Lesson 6: Iteration using While Loop and For Loop